BananaMan9572/RSSVEVolumetricClouds/README.md

 # RSSVolumetricClouds

-EVE Config for RSSVE which adds Volumetric Clouds
+EVE Config for RSSVE which adds Volumetric Clouds.
+Thank you to Houndz for the initial help to porting this to RSS!

 Titan has not been completed yet, and isn't high on my to-do list.
 Please wait for them, or feel free to make your own!